LucasWaelti/kalibr-wiki/Installation.md

-The following two sources for the toolbox are provided:
+The following two sources for the toolbox are available:

 * **building from source**<br>
     Depends on a working installation of ROS hydro and a catkin workspace.
 Binaries will run faster than with the CDE package and all tools are available.

 * **CDE package**<br>
-    Using this package is the easiest and fastest way to get the toolbox working.
-All dependencies are packed within the package and no external dependencies required.
-The [Camera focus](camera-focus) and [Calibration validator](calibration-validator) tools aren't available with the CDE-package as a native ROS installation is required.
+    This package is the easiest and fastest way to get the toolbox running.
+All dependencies are packed within this package and no external dependencies are required.
+The [Camera focus](camera-focus) and [Calibration validator](calibration-validator) tools aren't available with the CDE-package as they require a native ROS installation.

-**NOTE:** It is recommended to build the toolbox from source with a native ROS installation to make all tools available.
+**NOTE:** It is recommended to build the toolbox from source using a native ROS installation to make all tools available.

 ##A) Using the CDE package (only 64bit systems)
 To remove the necessity of installing ROS and building the toolbox from source, a [CDE](#guo) package is provided that packs the toolbox and all its dependencies in a chroot-like environment.
 To install this package follow these steps:

-1. Download the package from the [Downloads](downloads) page.
+1. Download the most recent package from the [Downloads](downloads) page.

 1. Extract the archive using: